se-sic/coronet/README.md

   * Functionality for the identifaction of network motifs (subgraph patterns)
 - `util-bulk.R`
   * Collection functionality for the different network types (using Codeface revision ranges)
+- `util-core-peripheral.R`
+  * Author classification (core and peripheral) and related functions
 - `util-init.R`
   * Initialization file that can be used by other analysis projects (see Section *Submodule*)
 - `test.R`